 Arc flash hazard is a huge concern in areas where you are operating medium voltage (1kV – 34kV) and low voltage (less than 1kV) equipment.
-Mostly because, when you inadvertently initiate a fault, an arc flash ensuing it releases enormous amount of heat energy.
+Mostly because when you inadvertently initiate a fault, an arc flash ensuing it releases enormous amount of heat energy.
 The composition of this arc includes molten bits of copper or aluminium busbar or cable.

-Once initiated, the arcing will not stop until the short circuit current is cleared by a protective device or until the equipment has totally disintegrated.
+Once initiated, the arcing will not stop until the fault current is cleared by a protective device or until the equipment has totally disintegrated.
 When there is sufficient energy behind the arc, after vaporizing the busbars in the panel, it will proceed on to burn the cables feeding it.
 Needless to say, anyone caught in this fireball is toast.

 Factors Affecting Arc Flash